Vann-Dev/Otake-PP/README.md

 ## 2. Where we store information?

-For `custom prefix` we store it at out database
+For `custom prefix` we store it at our database

 ## 3. is our information safe?